Student Handbooks

 Defense

-A defense of the dissertation/doctoral project cannot occur until after the student successfully completes the comprehensive examination.
+A defense of the dissertation cannot occur until after the student successfully completes the comprehensive examination.
 The dissertation must have been submitted by the student to the graduate committee with ample time for their review.
 The oral defense will be conducted by the graduate committee.
 Members of the graduate committee only will vote on the results of the examination.
 A simple majority will designate a pass.
 The committee chair must submit the Results Form to the Registrar and ASOTA staff immediately following the defense.
 If the student fails the defense on the first attempt, he/she has one additional attempt to defend the document successfully.
 Failure to defend the document successfully on the second attempt will result in dismissal from the program.
 Following a successful defense any required revisions should be completed in a timely manner and the finalized document submitted.

 Deadlines